1991 LA police beating victim Rodney King found dead

 King became known around the world after he and some friends were stopped by Los Angeles police on March 3, 1991, after a high-speed chase.
 King was beaten by baton-wielding officers while a bystander videotaped them.
 The video prompted a national debate on police brutality and race relations.

-When the officers were cleared of brutality charges a year later, riots broke out in Los Angeles, resulting in 53 deaths and an estimated $1 billion (636.37 million pounds) in damage.
+When the officers were cleared of brutality charges a year later, riots broke out in Los Angeles, resulting in 53 deaths and an estimated $1 billion in damage.

 During the riots, King made a famous televised appeal for calm, saying: "Can we all get along?"